Murder on the Orient Express (2017 film): Plot

-Poirot concludes that they murdered Ratchett together, each stabbing him once.
+Poirot concludes that they murdered Cassetti together, each stabbing him once.
 Hubbard takes the blame for planning the murder and recruiting the others.
 Debenham wore the kimono and Arbuthnot superficially stabbed Hubbard to mislead Poirot.
 Agreeing their cause was just, but compelled to tell the truth, Poirot challenges the passengers to shoot him dead so they will get away with the murder.
 Instead, Hubbard grabs the gun and attempts suicide, but realises it is unloaded; Poirot was testing the suspects' characters.

 With the locomotive back on the tracks, Poirot surmises that justice is impossible in this case, as Cassetti deserved death.
 For the first time, Poirot must live with a lie and imbalance.
 He presents the lone escaped killer theory to the Yugoslavian police, allowing the others to remain on the train.
 As he disembarks, a British Army messenger delivers a note asking him to investigate a death on the Nile.